-On EE Pay As You Go, you can tether or use personal hotspot without any restrictions to share a mobile broadband connection with other devices.
+On EE Pay As You Go, you can use tethering and personal hotspot without any restrictions.
+This means you can share a mobile broadband connection and your data allowance with other devices.

-For frequent users of the tethering or personal hotspot feature, other mobile networks like giffgaff and VOXI may be worth considering as an alternative to EE.
-For the same monthly price, they both offer a larger data allowance which is normally more suitable for sharing with other devices.
+For frequent users of the tethering or personal hotspot feature, other mobile networks like giffgaff may be worth considering as an alternative to EE.
+For the same monthly price, giffgaff offers a larger data allowance which will normally be more suitable for sharing with other devices.

-On EE’s Pay As You Go service, you can use your mobile phone abroad in 48 European destinations at no extra charge.
-This includes all of the minutes, texts and data from your pack (up to a maximum of 50GB per month if your UK data allowance is more than this).
+On EE’s Pay As You Go service, you’ll be able to use your mobile phone abroad at no extra cost in 48 European destinations.
+This includes the minutes, texts and data from your plan (up to a maximum of 50GB per month).

 Keeping Your Phone Number

 If you’re switching from another mobile network to EE’s Pay As You Go service, it’s a straightforward process to keep your current phone number.
-By moving your phone number to EE, you can save yourself the hassle of having to telling everyone a brand new phone number.
+This can save you the hassle of having to telling everyone a brand new phone number.

 Start by ordering your SIM card on the EE website.
-You’ll need to have an EE SIM card before the transfer can take place.
-After ordering the SIM card, you can then request a PAC Code from your old mobile network.
-This will authorise the transfer of your phone number to EE.
+You’ll need to have your EE SIM card before the number transfer can take place.
+After you order the SIM card, you can request a PAC Code from your old network.

-Once you’ve receive the new SIM card from EE, you should head over to this online form.
-In the form, you can submit your PAC Code to EE to have your number moved over.
-Your phone number transfer will then normally be scheduled for the next working day.
+Once you’ve received the new SIM card from EE, you can head over to this online form.
+In the form, you’ll be able to submit your PAC Code to EE.
+Your phone number transfer will then be scheduled, normally for the next working day.